 Seeks long-term growth of capital through investing in small-cap companies that the manager believes will outperform in a variety of market conditions.
-Such investments increase the risk of greater price fluctuations.
 The fund strives to identify small companies that are undervalued relative to their long-term cash generation capability.
 Investments in small and/or midsize companies increase the risk of greater price fluctuations.